23 October 2018

 Remember that time in high school when your best friend abandoned you to go hang out with the popular kids?
 Even though the popular kids were really mean and smoked a lot?

-Sorry to be the bearer of bad news but it’s happening again, only this time it’s your insurer abandoning you to go off with coal, oil and gas companies in the midst of a climate crisis.
+Sorry to be the bearer of bad news but it’s happening again, only this time it’s your insurer abandoning you to go off with coal, oil and gas companies in the midst of a climate emergency.

 The role of insurance companies in the expansion of fossil fuel infrastructure is often overlooked.
 As investors and underwriters, these companies are crucial for helping coal, oil and gas projects get built.
 This support for fossil fuels generates a cruel irony as the use of fossil fuels is driving global warming, which fuels the extreme weather events that hit the profits of insurers, threaten their business model and force up premiums for their customers.